flutter/packages/packages/pigeon/example/README.md

 ### AppDelegate.m

-This is the code that will use the generated Objective-C code to recieve calls from Flutter.
+This is the code that will use the generated Objective-C code to receive calls from Flutter.

 ```objc